 We rely on our businesses to generate the necessary cash to service our financial obligations.
-As at December 31, 2015, we have \$201.2 million of debt outstanding (\$155.6 million net of cash) that will be required to be refinanced or repaid over the next ten years.
-We also have \$144.6 million of available un-drawn credit at December 31, 2015.
+As at December 31, 2016, we have \$250.9 million of debt outstanding (\$207.5 million net of cash) that will be required to be refinanced or repaid over the next nine years.
+We also have \$97.0 million of available un-drawn credit at December 31, 2016.
 To date, we have been able to meet all of our debt obligations, however with a decline in performance in some of our businesses, surplus cash may not be available to be remitted which may result in the inability to meet a debt repayment.

 An important component of our growth strategy is strategic and selective acquisitions, which we tend to complete with cash.
-Although we have the Credit Facility available to us as noted elsewhere in this AIF, we also rely on surplus cash on hand to fund acquisitions.
-If cash on hand is not available and the Credit Facility is fully utilized, then future acquisitions may not be possible.
+Although we have the a revolving credit facility available to us as noted elsewhere in this AIF, we also rely on surplus cash on hand to fund acquisitions.
+If cash on hand is not available and our revolving credit facility is fully utilized, then future acquisitions may not be possible.